Wege zum Glück

 Wege zum Glück (English: Ways to Happiness) is a German telenovela.
-The show was starting on October 6, 2005 on ZDF and originally was planned to have 250 chapters.
+The show was starting on October 6, 2005, on ZDF and originally was planned to have 250 chapters.
 Later the concept was changed and the title became a label to tell different love stories in telenovela-style.
 After 789 chapters, the network decided to cancel the show.
 The last episode aired on February 24, 2009.

 ZDF decided to end the show after ratings declined from season to season.
 Unable to find a successful replacement, the network announced in January 2012 that a deal was made with the production company Grundy UFA to reactivate the Wege zum Glück series.
 The melodramatic stories were also shown in Austria, Switzerland and Italy.

 Overview

 Season 1

 Chapter 1 - Chapter 250: (Julia – Wege zum Glück) Julia Schilling meets Daniel Gravenberg on a tour in South Africa and they eventually start to fall for each other.
 But then Julia has to flee together with her troubled mother Christa.
 They get back to Germany and Julia thinks that she lost Daniel forever.
 Penniless, Julia tries to start a new life in the fictional town Falkental and begins working at a porcelain manufactory.
-She first doesn't know that Daniel is the junior executive at the company.
+She first does not know that Daniel is the junior executive at the company.
 After many complications and schemes from Daniel's mother Annabelle, the pair get their happy end.

 Season 2

 Chapter 251 - Chapter 500: Nina Bergmann is a single parent after her husband Max van Weyden went missing on a Photo Safari.
 Nina tried to find him, but in the end had to flee to her aunt Birgit Hertel, who lives in Falkental.
 She meets Julia's half brother Ben Petersen and falls in love with him after they work closely together in the manufactory.
-Eventually Nina has to fight for custody over her daughter as Annabelle's new husband Richard van Weyden, Max' father, doesn't think she's a responsible parent.
+Eventually Nina has to fight for custody over her daughter as Annabelle's new husband Richard van Weyden, Max' father, does not think she's a responsible parent.
 As Annabelle has to fight against the rejection of Richard's daughter Viktoria, Nina finds a rival Elsa Ritter for Ben's heart just as Max returns into their lives.
-In the end, Nina and Ben get married and leave for their honeymoon in the Caribbeans.
+In the end, Nina and Ben get married and leave for their honeymoon in the Caribbean.